 - Surrogate demanded funds in excess of what was agreed.

 - Where the surrogate went incommunicado during the pregnancy, retained the child at birth and the IP’s applied for the child to live with them.

 - Intended parents were stuck in a destination for 8 months awaiting the child’s first British Passport.

 - The clinic refused to co-operate and provided no paperwork or invoices to the intended parents regarding payments to the surrogate.

 - Child was taken into care prior to the Parental Order being granted.

 - Embryos exported to another jurisdiction.

-- Where the IP’s separated before the child was born.
+- IP’s separated before the child was born.